iaxo/axion-limits/README.md

 ## Acknowledgement
-The original code is https://github.com/iaxo/axion-limits/ Modified by Daniel Martínez Miravete in his summer internship for the Physics Degree within the IAXO group of GIFNA (Unizar).
+The original code is https://github.com/iaxo/axion-limits/

+Modified by Daniel Martínez Miravete in his summer internship (https://github.com/DanielMartinezMiravete/Axion_Limits_Memory) for the Physics Bachelor within the IAXO group of GIFNA (Unizar).
 Internship supervised by Juan Antonio García Pascual and Álvaro Ezquerro Sastre.
 Also, very helpfull insight was given by David Díez Ibáñez and Luis Obis Aparicio.